 I was scared to make this classic French Crème Caramel for many years after my arrival in France.
-Instead, I sat back and let my French mother-in-law make her delectable family-sized version each time we visited them in their pretty Provençal village of Saignon.
-Back in Paris, I’d order it hands down each time it was on the dessert menu in brasseries, bistros or cafés.
+Instead, I sat back and let my French mother-in-law make her delectable family-sized crème caramel each time we visited them in their pretty Provençal village of Saignon.
+Back in Paris, I’d order it hands down each time on dessert menus in brasseries, bistros or cafés.

 Somehow that pristine dark caramel reflecting our wide, greedy eyes looked so perfect yet was so light that I thought it was a no-go to make.
-French Crème Caramel seemed so simple but it was totally out of my comfort zone.
+French Crème Caramel – known as flan in other parts of the world – seemed so simple but it was totally out of my comfort zone.

 Growing up in Scotland, we made ours using a green-boxed packet mix: my job was to squeeze out each sachet of caramel into each dish and excitingly, the whole thing worked just beautifully.
 Many years on, I cringe at packet mixes but then it’s an entirely different era; now we prefer to make dishes from scratch – as we know exactly what’s in it, can lower sugar levels and add our own creative twists.

 This classic French dessert can easily take on many twists – as the likes of teas, herbs, and floral infusions work well while infusing in the milk.
 I’ve made this with jasmine tea, Earl Grey tea and fresh or dried lemon verbena (incidentally, have you tried this lemon verbena ice cream?).
 They’re all fantastic – but I keep referring back to the good old classic vanilla.
 There’s something so nostalgic about it, isn’t there?
 Fresh berries or exotic fruits on the side are enough for me.
 Simple yet effective.